Odion100/simpleMongoQuery/README.md

 ## Introduction

 The `simpleMongoQuery` package simplifies the process of constructing complex MongoDB queries through an intuitive notation system.
-It allows developers to create sophisticated queries using a straightforward object-based approach.
+It allows developers to create sophisticated queries using a straightforward object-and-string-based approach.

 ## Installation